-The course will start in September 2017 with a “first night” experience in IT Tallaght and a similar event will subsequently be held for each new Module.
-This will involve all participants being physically present which is seen as important to facilitate networking, experience sharing and group learning.
+The programme will start with a 3 day workshop which will involve all participants being physically present.
+This is seen as important to facilitate networking, experience sharing and group learning.

 Prospective participants must either (a) be serving in the role of software architect, or (b) be aspiring to move into such a role.
 All participants must have substantial experience of IT software and systems development and implementation in team and technical leading roles.
 They must also have current competence to interact with development teams at a deep technical (i.e. specification and coding) level.

 Applicants should have a primary degree (Level 8) in Computer Science or a cognate/science discipline or a degree with a high level of mathematics.
 Those who do not meet this requirement will be considered on their merits if they can show a particular interest or aptitude for this area of work or if they have industry experience and training which shows evidence that their education and work experience is sufficient to meet the education needs of the programme and recruitment policies of the College.

 Successful completion of this two year programme will result in the award of the officially named programme MSc in Applied IT Architecture.
 This is what will be listed on the parchment.

 Participants will become registered students of TU Dublin (Tallaght Campus) and be awarded free membership of IASA.